Microinverters and AC Solar Panels: The Future of Solar Power?

 Orientation

-In a series string on each string inverter input, all your solar panels need to be connected in the same orientation (or, in some cases 2, orientations) so they are combined to produce the right voltage at the same time to fire up that inverter input.
-Because they operate independently, solar panels with microinverters can be oriented in any direction and will not affect the operation of other solar panels.
+In a series string on each string inverter input, all your solar panels need to be connected in the same orientation (or, in some cases 2, orientations) so they are combined to produce the right voltage at the same time for the inverter.
+Because they operate independently, solar panels with microinverters can be oriented in any direction without affecting the operation of other solar panels.

 They’re on the roof